danielraggi/rep2rep/README.md

 Build rep2rep by running `make` in the rep2rep directory.
 Then you can type
 ```
-dist/rep2rep arithDotsDoc
+dist/rep2rep test
 ```
-to test one example included in the repo.
-If you have created your own oruga input file you can replace `arithDotsDoc` with your file.
-Doing this should generate a file in the rep2rep/output/latex/ directory called 123.tex, from which you can compile a pdf.
+to test a batch of examples included in our library.
+If you have created your own oruga input file you can replace `test` with your file.
+Doing this should generate latex files in the rep2rep/output/latex/ directory, which you can compile into pdf.
 If you can get this done it means things are working well and you're ready to do something more sophisticated.

 ## The input language
 We have an input language for specifying type systems, constructor specifications, graphs, and schemas.
 You can find examples of its use in the folder rep2rep/input.